 It’s solid, fires accurately and has been trouble free.
 Honestly, with the power available with this box, I’m not using it daily in TC or TCR (Temperature Coefficient of Resistance) mode but initial tests seemed to indicate it works fine.
 I’m firing this with high wattage tanks like the Falcon and Fireluke – or with low ohm dual coil builds in an RDA.
 It shines at that 60-80 watt range with no noticeable difference in vape feel versus other mods.

-There are really no game-changing innovative features other than the proprietary “Touch” chip – the BMI Touch is just a good looking, solidly constructed product – the only trade off is the size and that the Touch is heavy in the hand.
+There are really no game-changing innovative features other than the proprietary “Touch” chip – the Beast Mode Mods Touch is just a good looking, solidly constructed product – the only trade off is the size and that the Touch is heavy in the hand.